steint23/a2j-kommunikationsplattform/doc/adr/0003-guidelines-for-testing.md

 </html>
 ```

-In this case, further manual configuration of the tested tool was always required.
+In this case, further manual configuration of the tested tool was required.
 Be it installing additional tools that, for example, deliver random data based on parameters or switching to the paid version.
 In the case of Mockoon, this requires the import of the OpenAPI spec into a Mockoon data file (see [documentation](https://mockoon.com/docs/latest/mockoon-data-files/data-files-location/)) and the use of the Mockoon GUI, which in turn is subject to a fee in order to be able to use it without restriction.

-**Conclusion**
+**Conclusion for integration testing with Justiz-Backend-API**

-Ultimately, [MSW](https://github.com/mswjs/msw) and [msw-auto-mock](https://github.com/zoubingwu/msw-auto-mock) provided a good option for implementing API calls automatically and manually using request interception and response mocking.
+Ultimately, [MSW](https://github.com/mswjs/msw) and [msw-auto-mock](https://github.com/zoubingwu/msw-auto-mock) provided a good option for implementing API calls automatically and manually using [request interception](https://mswjs.io/docs/basics/intercepting-requests) and [response mocking](https://mswjs.io/docs/basics/mocking-responses/).
 Manual work is also necessary here, but the result and the associated setup work was by far the best compared to the other options.
-Use case: Mock API calls to an external service as realistically as possible for local development as well as E2E testing.
+Specifically for our use case: Enable mock API calls to an external service as realistically as possible for local development as well as for E2E testing.

 ## Consequences

-To be defined: What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

 - Move unit tests close to the units that they test: `./tests/unit/*` tests will be moved to the appropriate unit within the `./app/*` folder
 - Remove `JustizBackendService` (see `./app/services/justizBackend.server.ts`), its features and its mock implementation.
 Use mocked backend API (MSW implementation, see `./mocks/api/**`) instead within the application